geonidas6/Laryo/README.md

 In Laravel, configure `APP_URL` and your database credentials in `.env`.

+## Experiments API

+Authenticated users can call `/api/experiments` to retrieve their assigned variant for each experiment.
+The Flutter app uses this endpoint to adapt its UI.

 ## Swagger UI

 Pour consulter la documentation de l'API :